17media/BYKit/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the [Example](Example) directory first.
+To run the example project, clone the repo, and run `pod install` from the [BYKitDemo](BYKitDemo) directory first.

 ## Requirements